byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 and wrap it in a `Failure` object.
 This allows the UAPI Runtime to construct a well-formatted error body to send to the client.

-{% capture input_warning %}
-Be careful not to include any user inputs (such as the value of a header) in the `Failure` messages!
-Doing so has been the root cause of high-profile security breaches.
+> Be careful not to include any user inputs (such as the value of a header) in the `Failure` messages!
+Doing so has been
-{% endcapture %}
-{% include callouts/warning.html content=input_warning %}
+> the root cause of high-profile security breaches.
+{: .callout-warning }

 # Implementing a UserContextFactory